gisworld/ABM/src/unpackaged/abm/practicals/CodeShrinking2/README.md

 # Code Shrinking
-Practical moves agents 1 step at a time around a 100x100 grid randomly Agents account for boundary effects using the Torus method The results are shown on a graph
+Practical moves agents 1 step at a time around a 100x100 grid randomly<br>
+Agents account for boundary effects using the Torus method<br>
+The results are shown on a graph<br>
 The furthest East agent is coloured red.